Joints · Skin · Eyes

 The honest verdict

-- Most people take oral HA for joints and skin — and both are backed by human trials, modestly for joints and solidly for skin.
+- Most people take oral HA for joints and skin — and both are backed by human trials, modestly for joints and solidly for skin, including trials run in Japan and Taiwan, not just the U.S.

-- The "barely absorbed" claim is one germ-free-mouse study; whole-animal studies show oral HA is largely absorbed and reaches joints, skin and bone.
+- The "barely absorbed" claim is one germ-free-mouse study; whole-animal studies (including Japanese industry-and-university research going back to 2014) show oral HA is largely absorbed and reaches joints, skin and bone.

 - An evidence-first MD (Dr. Brad Stanfield) takes 200 mg/day himself — doctor and data agree on the skin benefit.